From Parameters to Behaviors: Unsupervised Compression of the Policy Space: Method: Unsupervised Compression of the Policy Space

 To address the sample inefficiency inherent in high-dimensional policy parameter spaces, we propose a paradigm shift from directly optimizing in the parameter space to learning within a compact, low-dimensional policy manifold that captures the true diversity of behaviors.
 This is achieved through a two-phase framework: a completely unsupervised, task-agnostic pre-training phase to discover the manifold, followed by a supervised, task-specific fine-tuning phase.
-As illustrated in~\Figgref{fig:method}, this framework is realized in three steps: $\mathbf{(1)}$ generating a behaviorally diverse dataset of policies, $\mathbf{(2)}$ learning the latent policy manifold via a generative model, and $\mathbf{(3)}$ performing fine-tuning by optimizing over this learned latent space.
+As illustrated in~\Figgref{fig:method}, this framework is composed of three steps: $\mathbf{(1)}$ generating a behaviorally diverse dataset of policies, $\mathbf{(2)}$ learning the latent policy manifold via a generative model, and $\mathbf{(3)}$ performing fine-tuning by optimizing over this learned latent space.

-\textbf{Policy Dataset Generation.}~~Essential to many manifold reconstruction algorithms is the requirement that one can efficiently cover the manifold with samples~\citep{bernstein2000graph, cheng2005manifold, fefferman2016testing}.
-Thus, the first stage involves generating a dataset $\gD_{\Theta}$ of policies that are possibly covering the manifold of behaviorally diverse policies.
+\textbf{Policy Dataset Generation.}~~Many manifold reconstruction algorithms depend on efficiently covering the manifold with samples~\citep{bernstein2000graph, cheng2005manifold, fefferman2016testing}.
+Thus, the first stage of our framework involves generating a dataset $\gD_{\Theta}$ of policies intended to cover the manifold of behaviorally diverse policies.

-A na\"ive option is to randmly sample $N$ policies, $\hat\gD_{\Theta} = \{\vtheta_i\}_{i=1}^N$, by drawing their parameters from a uniform distribution.
+A na\"ive option is to randomly sample $N$ policies, $\hat\gD_{\Theta} = \{\vtheta_i\}_{i=1}^N$, by drawing their parameters from a uniform distribution.
 Unfortunately, it is well-understood that such na\"ive sampling from the parameter space is unlikely to produce uniform coverage of the behavior space, as it tends to favor functionally similar, often non-exploring, policies.